This is me.Not a highlight reel.

 Diagnosed at 35

 AuDHD — Autism and ADHD.
-A diagnosis simply made my life made sense.
+A diagnosis that finally made my life make sense.

 Masking